• Skip to content

 When babies sleep well and are calm, it’s good for their health, growth and development.

 Sick or premature babies can shut their eyes, turn away from you or get agitated in response to noise.
 This can help babies in a noisy environment, but it can interfere with bonding with your baby.
-It means that it’s good to make the most of talking to your baby when they’re alert and relaxed.
+So it’s good to make the most of talking to your baby when they’re alert and relaxed.

 Keeping the noise down in the NICU

-Staff also work hard to cut down on noise.
+Staff also work hard to reduce noise.
 For example, they always try to close portholes on incubators quietly, remove water from ventilators frequently to keep the bubbling noise down, respond to alarms quickly, and open packaging away from incubators.

 NICUs might also have quiet times each day.